lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 y = t + d;
 ```

-However, this computation might yield a different value for _x_ (t)han would the original, since it uses a different association of the addition operations.
+However, this computation might yield a different value for _x_  than would the original, since it uses a different association of the addition operations.
 In most applications, the difference would be so small as to be inconsequential.
 Unfortunately, compilers have no way of knowing what trade-offs the user is willing to make between efficiency and faithfulness to the exact behavior of the original program.
 As a result, they tend to be very conservative, avoiding any optimizations that could have even the slightest effect on functionality.

-Onthe other hand, floating-point addition satisfies the following monotonicity property: if a ≥ b, then x +f a ≥ x +f b for any values of a, b, and _x_ (o)ther than NaN.
+Onthe other hand, floating-point addition satisfies the following monotonicity property: if a ≥ b, then x +f a ≥ x +f b for any values of a, b, and _x_  other than NaN.
 This property of real (and integer) addition is not obeyed by unsigned or two’scomplement
 addition.

 <!-- TOC --><a name="floating-point-multiplication"></a>